-Students are strongly encouraged to apply early as applications are reviewed on a rolling basis.
 Review of applications for Fall admissions begins on January 15.

 Research positions, teaching assistantships, tuition scholarships and other financial support are available through the School, Department, research centers and faculty research projects.
 These sources of support vary from year-to-year.
 Applicants to the PhD program should check the department’s website periodically for announcements about new opportunities for financial support.
 Applicants should express their interest in being considered for financial support during the application process.
 Decisions about financial support are made after admission is offered to the PhD program.